downshift-js/downshift/src/hooks/useSelect/README.md

 #### `getToggleButtonProps`

-Call this and apply the returned props to a `button`.
+Call this and apply the returned props to a `div` element that will act as a triggering button.
+Since ARIA 1.2, the trigger element will reiceve a `combobox` role, so a `<button>` is not considered correct markup anymore.
 It allows you to toggle the `Menu` component.

 Optional properties: